City of Regina Homepage

 Some items cannot be processed at the recycling facility.

-• Plastic bags and plastic wrap
+• Black plastic bags and film plastic

-• Used tissues, napkins and paper towels
+• Used tissues, napkins, and paper towels (put with green waste if applicable)

 • Metallic juice and beverage pouches